billYanze/PartsCollector/README.md

 ## How to use the tool

-1. Click 'add' buttom to upload a new photo by either taking new picture or selecting from photo library.
+1. Click 'add' buttom to upload a new photo by either taking a new pictures or selecting one from photo library.

-2. The app will ask user enter information about the part, including price, make, model and etc.
+2. The app will ask user to enter information about the part, including price, make, model and etc.

 3. Select and put the part by into cart by clicking image.

-4. Show those images to your suppliers!
+4. Show those images in the cart to your suppliers.

 ## Built With